 What is an IRS Offer In Compromise?

-An agreement between the taxpayer and IRS to pay less than the full amount owed is known as an offer in compromise (or OIC).
+An Offer In Compromise is agreement between the taxpayer and IRS to pay less than the full amount owed.

 Great company, saved me thousands on my back taxes with the IRS & now I can sleep at nights.These guys are my saving grace.
 Thanks Again